General Risk Management

 • Skill development drills and conditioning must be progressive.

-• Demonstration of proper technique is a must, such as, when incorrect technique can result in injury, it should be demonstrated.
+• Demonstration of proper technique is a must, such as, when an incorrect technique can result in injury, it should be demonstrated.

 • Instructors’ skills should match the risk of the activities.